-We lease our corporate business and management office, which is located in 18 Forum Lane, 3rd floor, Camana Bay, PO Box 757, KY1-9006, Grand Cayman, Cayman Islands.
+We lease our corporate business and management office, which is located in 60 Nexus Way, 4th floor, Camana Bay, PO Box 757, KY1-9006, Grand Cayman, Cayman Islands.
 We also lease additional office space in São Paulo (Brazil), Montevideo (Uruguay), Bogota (Colombia), and Santiago (Chile), New York (United States), London (United Kingdom), Dubai (UAE), and Hong Kong (China).
 We do not own any property.
-We understand our current facilities are suitable for our business needs and that adequate additional space will be available as and when needed.
+Our current facilities are suitable for our business needs and we understand that adequate additional space will be available as and when needed.